tarek58/amqp-cpp-long-distance-test/README.md

 This started using the demo shell from the [AMQP-CPP libev.cpp example](https://github.com/CopernicaMarketingSoftware/AMQP-CPP/blob/master/examples/libev.cpp) from the CopernicaMarketingSoftware AMQP-CPP lib.

 I modified this to added on the basic publish operations, the timer, etc that were needed for the purposes of this experiment.

+The generous contributors at Copernica who made the AMQP-CPP lib licensed it under Apache 2.0 so this repo uses the same license.